-ORG 310 Organizational Theory and Behavior 3 Semester Hours
+ORG 310 Organizational Theory and Behavior

 This course will explore the concepts, theories, and research in organizational behavior and theory in order to develop a comprehensive framework for understanding the importance of effective leadership in promoting an organization's mission.
-An understanding of the complexities of person-situation interaction in formal organizations will be addressed through discussions, case materials, simulations and direct experiences.
+An understanding of the complexities of personsituation interaction in formal organizations will be addressed through discussions, case materials, web-based simulations, student created cases, and direct experiences.
 Prerequisites: junior status or permission of instructor.